jofrysutanto/windsor/README.md

 # ACF Windsor

-This package extends Advanced Custom Fields plugin for Wordpress and enable developers to write their ACF fields blazingly fast in configuration file.
+This package extends [Advanced Custom Fields](https://advancedcustomfields.com) plugin for Wordpress and enable developers to write their ACF fields blazingly fast in configuration file.

 ![ACF Windsor](/screenshot.png)

 ### Features
 - Permanently lock your custom fields in your version-controlled code, preventing accidental edits that quickly leads to out-of-sync configurations.
 - Create your fields much faster, especially when complimented with the IDE integration.
 - Composition is at the heart of it.
-You can write your own rules to further supercharge your development productivity.
+Write your own rules to further supercharge your development productivity.

 ### Getting Started